Pylons/deform/contributing.md

 Set an environment variable to add your local checkout of Deform to your `PATH`.
 Set a second environment variable `WEBDRIVER` to the executable file itself instead of the directory where it is extracted.
-It must to be set before running tox or nosetest, otherwise Firefox or chorm will not start and will return an error message of "driver not found".
+It must to be set before running tox or nosetest, otherwise Firefox or Chrome will not start and will return an error message of "driver not found".

-    export PATH=~/projects/deform/:$PATH
+    export PATH=~/projects/deform/firefox:$PATH
     export WEBDRIVER=<full_path_to_geckodriver_file_not_the_directory>